garrettatx/garrettatx/README.md

 ### 🌈 Outside of Work

 Cycling, softball, and travel when possible.
 Two labs (chocolate and yellow).
 Music, documentaries, good coffee, and tinkering with whatever tech I haven't tried yet.
-Enjoying the SEO Community and the helpful and kind people there.